 1. Inaccurate Estimation and Budgeting

 The foundation of project success lies in accurate initial estimates.
 Problems often start with incomplete design documents or a rushed bidding process.
 When estimators don't have time to review all details or miss important site conditions, the budget falls short before work even begins.
-Material cost projections and indirect costs like permits or equipment rentals can also be overlooked during this crucial planning stage.

 2. Scope Creep

 Changes during construction are one of the most common reasons for cost overruns.
 Known as scope creep, this happens when project requirements gradually expand beyond the original plan through additional client requests and modifications.
 These changes, while often small individually, can significantly impact both timeline and budget.
+This highlights the importance of effective change order management.

 Common causes of scope creep include: